hrektts/CarND-Advanced-Lane-Lines/README.md

 |:------------------------------------------:|:-------------------------------------:|
 |![alt text][image5]                         |![alt text][image6]                    |

-### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I used a histogram to look for the left and right lanes.
 I used a horizontal line at the center in the vertical direction as histogram data.
 The figure below shows the histogram, and the points where the value is high indicate existence of the lines.

 ![alt text][image7]

 For my beginning of the search, I divided the image into two images vertically, and set the point that has highest value as my starting point in each image.
 This step appears in [lines 503 through 513](./src/find_lane.py#L503-L513) of the file called `find_lane.py`.

 Next, I divided the image into 12 sections horizontally, such that I found lines in each section using different settings.
 In the first section, that located at the top of the image, I set rectangular area which center has the same x value as the starting point calcurated above.
 The mean of the position of the whole pixel inside the rectangular was set as new starting point for the next section.
 Then I applied this process to all the sections.
-These step appears in [lines 515 through 566](./src/find_lane.py#L515-L566) of the file called `find_lane.py`.
+These steps appear in [lines 515 through 566](./src/find_lane.py#L515-L566) of the file called `find_lane.py`.
 Here is the schematic of the rectangles:

 ![alt text][image8]

+Then I fit my lane lines with a 2nd order polynomial using all the points detected in the above steps.
+After the first polynominal fit, I did fit several times using new points detected around the lane lines because applying the fit only one time could not take me appropreate result.
+These steps appear in [lines 583 through 591](./src/find_lane.py#L583-L591) and [lines 418 through 438](./src/find_lane.py#L418-L438) of the file called `find_lane.py`, and the result is like this:

 ![alt text][image9]